Special Needs Adoption in South Dakota: Subsidies, Tax Credits, and What to Expect

 - Standard rates range from approximately $640 to $769 per month

 Critical point: This negotiation happens before finalization, not after.
-Once you sign the adoption assistance agreement and finalize the adoption, the monthly amount cannot be increased without a formal renegotiation — and even then, DSS has discretion.
-Come to the table with documentation of the child's needs, particularly any assessments, medical records, or therapeutic evaluations.
+The adoption assistance agreement records the negotiated amount.
+Come to the table with documentation of the child's needs, particularly any assessments, medical records, or therapeutic evaluations, and resolve the terms before signing.

 Medicaid Coverage

-The adopted child receives Medicaid coverage that continues until age 18 (or age 19 if still in high school).
-This covers medical, dental, vision, and mental health services for the child at no cost to the family.
+The adopted child may receive Medicaid coverage under the adoption assistance agreement, continuing until age 18 (or age 19 if still in high school).
+This covers medical, dental, vision, and mental health services for the child.
 For children with significant therapeutic needs — which describes many children who come through the foster care system — this coverage can represent tens of thousands of dollars in value annually.

 Non-Recurring Expense Reimbursement

-For one-time costs directly related to finalizing the adoption — primarily attorney fees and court costs — DSS reimburses up to $2,000 per child through the non-recurring adoption expenses program.
-Most foster care adoptions in South Dakota can finalize with the family's out-of-pocket costs essentially covered by this reimbursement.
+For one-time costs directly related to finalizing the adoption — primarily attorney fees and court costs — DSS may reimburse up to $2,000 per child through the non-recurring adoption expenses program.
+Actual reimbursement depends on the approved expenses and the adoption assistance arrangements for the case.

 Special Non-Medical Services